 I thought it was worth sharing some of the things I have seen from the patent office, also on the pages of Google about search becoming more semantic.
 Most pages ranking in Google for terms such as “Semantic SEO” are filled with synonyms and a lack of understanding about how semantic technology might work.
-They also mention technology from the 1980s and fail to cover things such as knowledge graphs or schema.
+They also mention technology from the 1980s and fail to cover knowledge graphs or Schema.

 That is a problem that those don’t cover those topics.